Edited by Ana-Maria Oproescu

 Why are exercise guidelines specific for adults with spinal cord injury (SCI) necessary?

 Physical activity guidelines describe the frequency, intensity, duration, and type of exercise necessary to produce certain health outcomes.
 The authors of this study note the increasing public awareness of the importance of physical activity, as well as the increasing number of recommended physical activity guidelines.
 The authors also recognize, however, that guidelines like the one put out by the World Health Organization (WHO), recommending 150 min/week of moderate intensity aerobic activity and strength training twice a week, do not consider the complications, feasibility, and how requirements might differ for those with SCI.
 For this reason, the authors of this study set out to review existing research to create evidence-based exercise guidelines for improving cardiorespiratory health (cardiorespiratory fitness, power output and muscular strength), and cardiometabolic health (body composition and cardiovascular risk factors as they relate to metabolic and cardiovascular diseases) which are specifically designed for those with SCI.
+This study re-evaluated the Appraisal of Guidelines, Research and Evaluation (AGREE) II reporting criteria and a new scientific evidence base to create an updated guideline on the minimum and type of physical activity to improve the fitness and cardiometabolic health of adults with SCI.

 The guidelines produced by the authors are based on an extensive review of current scientific evidence, consultation with experts in the field and other stakeholders, and formed according to the highest possible confidence standard in their effectiveness based on existing scientific evidence.